raspberrypilearning/build-crumble-motor-buggy/en/step_10.md

 This example probaly seems quite easy but getting your code right takes patient trial error.
 This one has small passages and needs just the right turns.
 Start off with something more simple that this and build with your successes!

 --- /task ---

+My maze has a green shape showing me where to start from on each run and to finish I just need to have any part of the buggy back in the purple box.

 --- task ---